sunfounder/arduino_starter_kit/docs/source/21_siren.rst

     **Returns**
         Nothing

-1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
-Close any other sketch windows that might be open.
+1. Open the Arduino IDE and start a new project by selecting “New Sketch” from the “File” menu.
-2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
-Save it in the default Arduino Sketchbook location under the name ``Lesson21_Tone``.
-Click "Save".
+2. Save your sketch as ``Lesson21_Tone`` using ``Ctrl + S`` or by clicking “Save”.

 3. First, define the buzzer pin.